-How to Calculate Discounts, Final Price and Savings Like a Pro Shopper
+How to Calculate Discounts, Final Price & Savings

-Every day we see offers like “30% OFF”, “extra 10% with coupon” or “Buy 2, get 1 free”.
-The problem?
+Every day we see offers like "30% OFF", "extra 10% with coupon" or "Buy 2, get 1 free".
 Most people guess the discount in their head and are often wrong by a few dollars.
-When you shop on websites like Amazon, Walmart, Target, Best Buy, or fashion stores in the USA, UK, Canada or Europe, even a small mistake in calculation can add up across many purchases.
+Our Discount Calculator helps you quickly answer: "What will I actually pay at checkout?", "How much am I really saving?" and "Is this deal better than another store's offer?"

 The basic idea is simple: